deekob/Summit2021Demo/README.md

-# The Amplify Demo for Summit 2021.
+# The Amplify Demo showing how to leverage AdminUI in an existing App

-brought to you by deadmau5 and other EDM legends
+This is the final src